-Taste and See: an all age event using our senses
+Taste and See: an all age event for Holy Week using our senses

 This event was inspired by Sensory Good Friday

 It took place on the Wednesday of Holy Week in the village Community Room, as part of our Footsteps series of events.

 We used screens to divide the room up into ten stations - two for each of the senses: sight, hearing, touch, taste and smell.

 The children and families started with Palm Sunday and then progressed around the room.

 There was a prayer/play/creative activity at each station.
 The pictures used included photos from the previous Footsteps event which had used freeze frame drama to tell the story of Simon of Cyrene and pictures taken during my recent visit to Jerusalem.

 Once they had visited all the stations, there was an opportunity to make small Easter gardens, decorate Easter biscuits, make scratch art crosses or use art materials for a free response.